-Although he considers San Diego his hometown, he lives in Huntsville, Alabama with his wife Mary, his son Aidan, and with his two daughters, Courtney and Bree, at least when they're at home: the former recently finished her graduate degree, the latter is working toward hers.
+Although he considers San Diego his hometown, he lives in Huntsville, Alabama with his wife Mary, his son Aidan, and his daughter Eleanor.
+He also has two adult daughters, Courtney and Bree, with whom he is very close: the former recently finished her graduate degree, the latter is working toward hers.
 In his spare time he teaches modern fencing at the Huntsville Fencing Club (and is at present writing his fencing master thesis), researches historical fencing, writes contemporary and historical novels, and develops proposals for potential television documentaries and series.
-At present he is at work on a sixth non-fiction book related to piracy and privateering, and on the sequels to Fortune's Whelp.
+At present he is at work on a sixth non-fiction book related to piracy and privateering, on a 100th anniversary annotated edition of Captain Blood: His Odyssey by Rafael Sabatini, on a pair of contemporary novels, and on the sequels to Fortune's Whelp.

 The Golden Age of Piracy describes the truth behind the great pirate myths, legends, and misconceptions, via narrative pirate histories.
 As with the title below, the book will put readers amidst the action.
 The book was published in October 2016.

 How History's Greatest Pirates Pillaged, Plundered, and Got Away With It brings pirate stories and tactics to life for a broad audience.
 Thoroughly researched, these narrative pirate histories put readers in the middle of the action.